joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 1. Submit a Pull Request back to the assignment repo
 1. Paste a link of your Fork on Canvas and submit

+## 1. Variable Declarations

-## 1. Which of the following variables/constants are declared correctly?
+Which of the following variables/constants are declared correctly?
 Select all that apply.

 ```swift
 a. let nameOfPrincipal: Character = "Mrs. Watkins"